 In addition to reducing the amount of energy your phone uses, you can also protect your battery's overall health to keep it working better for longer.
 For example:

 But no matter how careful you are, all batteries fade in time.
 Typically, new phone batteries will last about 1 to 2 years before needing to be replaced, depending on how often you charge your device.
-If you need a replacement, our cell phone repair service can handle everything from a cracked screen to a dead battery, and is available in your local Batteries Plus Bulbs store.
+If you need a replacement, our cell phone repair service can handle everything from a cracked screen to a dead battery, and is available in your local Batteries Plus store.